iszczesniak/cpp/memory/index.md

 ## Local vs dynamic data

-Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the processor type) the stack pointer register by the size of the data needed.
-No memory allocation is faster than this.
-If an operating system supports is, the stack can have more memory allocated automatically, i.e., without the process requesting is explicitly.
+Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the processor type) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports is, the stack can have more memory allocated automatically, i.e., without the process requesting is explicitly.

 The following code tests how big a stack is, and whether an operating system automaticall allocates more memor for the stack.
 A function